BrightspaceUI/core/components/list/README.md

 ## Selection Lists

 The `d2l-list` supports selectable items within a list, including both single and multi selection.
 Selection is enabled when `d2l-list-item`s have the `selectable` attribute.
 When items are selectable, multiple selection is the default behaviour, however the `selection-single` attribute can be applied to the `d2l-list` to enable single selection.
-A `d2l-list-header` component can be added to `d2l-list`'s `header` slot to provide select-all and bulk actions.
+A `d2l-list-controls` component can be added to `d2l-list`'s `controls` slot to provide select-all and bulk actions.

 ### Accessibility Properties